sarah-you/c0323-code-solutions/javascript-timers/javascript-timers-quiz-notes.md

 0;

-- What do `setTimeout()` and `setInterval()` return? timedOutId (positive integer value) or intervalId(numeric, non-zero value) created by the call to set it;
+- What do `setTimeout()` and `setInterval()` return? timedOutId (positive integer value) or intervalId(numeric, non-zero value) created by the call to set it; (similar to an ISBN number for books; as a reference);

 ## Notes